jdiegmueller/jdhelloworld/README.md

 # jdhelloworld
 # Created by jason@nevosi.com, 7/6/2016

-This is the second version of the README.md file.
+This is the third version of the README.md file.

-Because I updated the first version (to create this version), it is heretofor the second version.
+You see, I am testing github integration with IntelliJ IDEA 2016.2.
+So I updated the second version (which was in and of itself just an update of the first version) to create this -- the third version.

-Starting now.

 -jd